harvard-lil/SEAL/README.md

 ## CLI: `compare`

-This command allows for evaluating a series of reward models against Anthropic/hh-rlhf, and assess whether they align with human preferences.
+This command allows for evaluating a series of reward models against the Anthropic/hh-rlhf alignment dataset and assesses whether they align with preferences expressed in the dataset.

 Currently set up to evaluate [Anthropic/hh-rlhf](https://huggingface.co/datasets/Anthropic/hh-rlhf) against:
 - [OpenAssistant/reward-model-deberta-v3-large-v2](https://huggingface.co/OpenAssistant/reward-model-deberta-v3-large-v2)